hpcuantwerpen/UAntwerpen-modules/docs/docs-mkdocs/design_decisions.md

     2. EasyBuild setup
     3. Configuration files for some settings not done via environment

--   We distinguish between two types of system-wide installed software:
+-   We distinguish between two types of system-wide installed software that is not using EasyBuild toolchains (except `SYSTEM`):

     -   Software installed via EasyBuild (though with some tricks)  That software appears in the EasyBuild-managed modules and EasyBuild repo also.